dypflying/chimestack-docs/content/en/docs/Usage/faulure/_index.md

 - **Target Host**: You can select a target node, so all the virtual machines on the source node will be migrated to the target node, but it will fail if the physical resources (CPU, memory, storage) of the target node are not enough to accommodate them.
 Or you can leave the option unselected, the system will schedule the virtual machines to the most suitable nodes in the cluster according to their physical resource consumption data.
 - **Migrate VMs With Local Disks**: If this option is selected, even if the virtual machine contains local disks, it will be migrated as well. **Note**, migrating a virtual machine with local disks will consume plenty of network bandwidth and physical CPU resources, also it takes a much longer time to finish, depending on the amount of data written in the local disks, because the migration process will not only copy the memory but also copy the disks' data.
 This option is not selected by default, if leave the option unselected, the virtual machines with local disks will not be migrated.

-When the migration is triggered, the node's state machine is locked, and the node's information will be updated after the migration is completed (such as, the number of virtual machines on the node, the final status of the migration task, etc.).
+During the migration is ongoing, the node's state machine is locked, and the node's information will be updated after the migration is completed (such as, the number of virtual machines on the node, the final status of the migration task, etc.).

-### Trigger monirgation via chimecli
+### Trigger migration via chimecli

 Command Usage: